-Positive Impact of Healthy Kids Bus Stop at Collarenebri and Walgett
+Successful visit for Healthy Kids Bus Stop at Collarenebri & Walgett

 Forty-nine children between the ages of 3 and 5 attended the Healthy Kids Bus Stop free health and development screenings at Collarenebri and Walgett in September 2017.
 The Bus Stop aims to improve the health and wellbeing of children living in rural and remote communities so they are ready to learn at the critical time of starting school.